Zombie Army Trilogy: Plot

-Meanwhile, in his underground bunker, Hitler and his last general (Hitler having killed the other two) discuss the Sagarmatha Relic, an artifact intended to protect Hitler from the undead soldiers.
+Meanwhile, in his underground bunker, Hitler and his last general (Hitler having killed the other two) discuss the Sagarmatha Relic, an artefact intended to protect Hitler from the undead soldiers.
 The general reveals that Hitler needed all three pieces in order for it to work, whereupon Hitler beats the officer to death with the Relic fragment.
 The zombies then storm the Führerbunker and kill Hitler.
 Fairburne and the survivors are led back to Berlin when Allied intelligence reports the Sagarmatha Relic and its purpose to them, so they arrive at the Brandenburg Gate to retrieve the first piece of the Relic from the Kaiser-Friederich-Museum, killing zombies along the way.
 Once retrieved, the four proceed to the Berlin Planetarium, where they discover a secret entrance to Hitler's bunker.
 After clearing the bunker, the four retrieve the second piece from Hitler's office.
 Schweiger directs them to a G-Tower outside Berlin.
 The four seize a train from a nearby railyard and make their way there.
-En route, they are informed by their British intelligence contact that the Allies have authorized Operation Red Harvest-a plan to carpet bomb Berlin and the surrounding area with atomic bombs to hopefully destroy the zombies.
+En route, they are informed by their British intelligence contact that the Allies have authorised Operation Red Harvest-a plan to carpet bomb Berlin and the surrounding area with atomic bombs to hopefully destroy the zombies.
 Racing against time, the four successfully penetrate the tower, defeat the occult general atop it, and retrieve the third piece of the Relic.
 The four are spirited away as the USAAF bombs the area.